antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `notifyWhenChanged` - Boolean value specifying whether the frontend should send requests with information about changed values.
   This option is only effective when Pipeline Manager is run in server-app mode.
   Notifications include events from the [list of available events](project:external-app-communication.md#external-app-api) ending with `_on_change`.
+* `hideAnchors` - Boolean value determining whether anchors in all connections should be hidden and only visible on hover.
+  The default value is `false`.
+* `showIds` - Boolean value determining whether node IDs and graph IDs should be visible in the editor.
+  The default value is `false`.
+* `showHiddenProperties` - Boolean value determining whether properties marked with `hideOnDefault` should be visible regardless of their value.
+  The default value is `false`.

 An example: